Seteco/Somorrostro/Add-more-charts-to-netdata.md

 - **[Household appliances](#household-appliances)**, like SMA WebBox (solar power), Fronius Symo solar power, Stiebel Eltron heating
 - **[Skeleton Plugins](#skeleton-plugins)**, for writing your own data collectors

+Check also [[Third Party Plugins]] for a list of plugins distributed by third parties.

 ## configuring plugins

 Most plugins come with **auto-detection**, configured to work out-of-the-box on popular operating systems with the default settings.